 SAP is calculated for each student at Cloud County Community College.
 Academic transcripts are reviewed for all previous enrollments including enrollment periods and transfer hours which were completed during a term when financial aid was not requested or received.
 Courses with a recorded grade of “F” (failure), “I” (incomplete), and “W” (withdrawn) or repeated courses are considered toward total hours attempted.
 For purposes of determining SAP progress at the end of the semester, “I’s” (incompletes) are treated as “F’s”.
 If a student completes the course and the “I” grade is changed to an “A”, “B”, “C”, or “D”, it is the student’s responsibility to notify the Financial Aid Office and provide verification of the completion.

-TRANSFER STUDENTS: Students transferring from another institution will have their SAP status reviewed prior to any Financial Aid disbursement.
+TRANSFER STUDENTS: Students transferring from another institution will have their SAP status reviewed prior to any Financial Aid being awarded.
 Transfer hours will be counted as both hours attempted and hours completed.

 SAP standards are evaluated following each semester (fall, spring, and summer) for students receiving Federal Financial Aid.
 Cloud County Community College students requesting Federally Funded Assistance must meet or exceed all standards listed below:

-FINANCIAL AID SUSPENSION: Student placed on Financial Aid Suspension will not be eligible for Federal Financial Aid funds.
-Students will be placed in Financial Aid Suspension based on the following criteria:
+FINANCIAL AID DENIAL: Student placed on Financial Aid Denial will not be eligible for Federal Financial Aid funds.
+Students will be placed in Financial Aid Denial based on the following criteria:

-- Students who have received an Associate Degree or attempted 96 or more credit hours but have not met their program requirements and will be required to complete the “Hours in Excess” form before Federal Financial Aid is considered.
-Only specific courses required to complete their program are eligible for Federal Financial Aid.
+• Students who have received an Associate Degree or attempted 96 or more credit hours but have not met their program requirements.
+Only specific courses required to complete the student’s program are eligible for Federal Financial Aid.

-Students placed on Financial Aid Suspension will be notified in writing by the Financial Aid office as soon as possible after the determination of the suspension.
-Financial Aid Suspension does not mean that a student is prohibited from attending Cloud County Community College, as long as all other requirements for attendance are met.
+Students placed on Financial Aid Denial will be notified in writing by the Financial Aid office as soon as possible after the determination of the denial.
+Financial Aid Denial does not mean that a student is prohibited from attending Cloud County Community College, as long as all other requirements for attendance are met.
 Students are not eligible to receive Federal Financial Aid funds and must assume responsibility for the payment of the direct costs (tuition, fees, books, dorm, etc.) at the time of enrollment.

 FINANCIAL AID REINSTATEMENT: A student’s eligibility for Federal Financial Aid will be reinstated when the student meets the minimum SAP standards and notifies the Financial Aid Office in writing.

-Students placed on Financial Aid Suspension have the right to appeal the suspension if they feel they have unusual circumstances that warrant an exception to policy.
-The appeal process is available to any student placed on Financial Aid Suspension that has specific mitigating circumstances which prevented the student from maintaining SAP.
+Students placed on Financial Aid Denial have the right to appeal the Denial if they feel they have unusual circumstances that warrant an exception to policy.
+The appeal process is available to any student placed on Financial Aid Denial that has specific mitigating circumstances which prevented the student from maintaining SAP.